-Potential Major(s): English, Film and Media Studies, and French
+Potential Major(s): English, Film and Media Studies, & French

 Activities on Campus: I'm an intern at The Common Magazine, an international literary magazine run out of Amherst College.
 I sometimes volunteer as a reader in a reading mentoring program at Reader to Reader.